H-b8/goes-against/README.md

 ### ICE BOX

-- Implement usernames in URL format
+- Connect domain and implement custom usernames to create URL format of goesagainst.club/member/username
 - Implement a feature to export mailing list
 - Create automated email alert from the site so that members no longer need to contact their fanbase on their own